 The transit information for Copenhagen can be found here.

-If you get a 24hr day pass is approx. $12 and a 48-hour pass is approx. $22.
-It is worth getting a pass if you are going to be doing a lot of sightseeing in cold weather.
+If you get a 24hr day pass is approx. $12, and a 48-hour pass is approx. $22.
+It is worth getting a pass if you will be doing a lot of sightseeing in cold weather.
 It is a very walkable city, so if it is warm, you may use the train less.

-I would recommend is getting the Copenhagen Card.
+I would recommend getting the Copenhagen Card.
 Because if you plan on visiting a bunch of Copenhagen’s Museums, many entrance fees would be waived.
 Transit in the local Copenhagen area would also be included in the card.
 A 48-hour card costs 77 euros for adults.
-If you plan taking day trips from Copenhagen, this card may also be useful.
+This card may also be useful if you plan to take day trips from Copenhagen.